TanukiMCP/tellurideskihotels.com/MASTER_ARTICLE_GENERATION_PROMPT.md

 4. Identify content structure and gaps
 5. Find unique angles to differentiate

+**Step 2.5: Research Local Sentiment & Real Experiences (REQUIRED)**

+**Purpose:** Gather authentic, first-hand perspectives from real visitors and locals to add genuine insight and credibility to your content.
+This research helps you understand what people actually experience, not just what official sources claim.

+**Where to Research:**
+- Community forums and discussion boards (search for "Telluride [topic]" discussions)
+- Travel discussion platforms (look for recent threads about your topic)
+- Local community groups and pages (find community discussions about the area)
+- Review platforms' discussion sections (beyond just star ratings, read detailed experiences)
+- Q&A platforms (search for questions about your specific topic)

+**What to Look For:**
+1. **Common Themes & Patterns**
+   - What do multiple people consistently mention? (e.g., "Many visitors note that...")
+   - Recurring complaints or praises across different sources
+   - Seasonal patterns or timing insights
+   - Insider tips that locals or repeat visitors share

+2. **Specific Experiences**
+   - Real scenarios and situations people encountered
+   - Unexpected challenges or pleasant surprises
+   - Practical details not found in official descriptions
+   - "What to know before you go" type insights

+3. **Balanced Perspectives**
+   - Both positive and negative experiences (don't cherry-pick)
+   - Different perspectives for different traveler types
+   - Honest assessments, not just glowing reviews

+4. **Recent & Relevant**
+   - Focus on discussions from the past 1-2 years
+   - Look for mentions of current conditions, recent changes
+   - Seasonal relevance (winter vs summer experiences)

+**How to Use This Research:**

+✅ **DO:**
+- Synthesize multiple perspectives into general insights: "Many visitors find that..."
+- Use specific examples without attribution: "One common experience is..."
+- Present patterns as general knowledge: "Travelers often mention..."
+- Include practical warnings: "Some visitors have noted that..."
+- Add authentic details: "A frequent observation is that..."
+- Balance with official information - use sentiment to add color, not replace facts

+❌ **DON'T:**
+- Quote directly from any discussion platforms
+- Mention where you found the information
+- Present single anecdotes as universal truths
+- Use inflammatory or extreme language from discussions
+- Copy specific usernames, quotes, or identifiable details
+- Make claims you can't verify with multiple sources

+**Writing Style for Incorporating Sentiment:**

+**Good Examples:**
+- "Many visitors appreciate the convenience of the gondola, though some note it can get crowded during peak times."
+- "Travelers often mention that the altitude affects them more than expected, so planning for acclimatization is wise."
+- "A common observation is that while Telluride is beautiful, the remote location means longer travel times than some expect."
+- "Repeat visitors frequently recommend booking restaurants well in advance, especially during festival season."

+**Bad Examples:**
+- "According to a Reddit user..." ❌
+- "Someone on Facebook said..." ❌
+- "I found this on a forum..." ❌
+- "One person posted that..." ❌

+**Disclaimers for Anecdotal Information:**

+When incorporating sentiment-based insights, use natural disclaimers:
+- "Many visitors report that..." (implies multiple sources, not universal)
+- "Some travelers find..." (acknowledges it's not everyone)
+- "A common observation is..." (suggests pattern, not fact)
+- "Based on visitor experiences..." (general attribution)
+- "Travelers often mention..." (acknowledges subjectivity)

+**When to Use Sentiment Research:**
+- Adding practical tips and warnings
+- Explaining what the experience is actually like (beyond official descriptions)
+- Addressing common concerns or questions
+- Providing insider knowledge
+- Balancing official claims with real-world experiences
+- Adding authenticity and relatability to content

+**When NOT to Use:**
+- For factual data (use official sources)
+- For pricing (use booking sites)
+- For official statistics (use resort/official sources)
+- For specific names or details (verify independently)

 **Step 3: Document Sources**
 - Keep a list of sources used during research
 - Include authoritative external links in article